01 of 05

 Sponge Glaze On

 Sponges can be used at nearly every step of pottery creation, including glaze application.
 For basic glaze coat application, use a fine-textured pottery sponge, either synthetic or natural.
-For applying a decorative second layer of contrasting glaze, you may want to use a very porous sponge.
+For applying a decorative second layer of contrasting glaze, you may want to use a porous sponge.
 The texture of the sponge can translate into very interesting patterns in the fired glaze.Continue to 5 of 5 below.

 05 of 05